 Keep your hair regime consistent, opt for lowkey hair color, get frequent trims, and dial down the heat.
 Extensive hair repair could take six months to a year for visible results.
 And most importantly, healthy hair always begins with a healthy scalp.

 It’s essential to prevent damage from occurring in the first place.
-Similar to how we use skincare products to maintain healthy skin, rather than just treat blemished or irritated skin, scalp care care is equally important to preventing hair damage.
+Similar to how we use skincare products to maintain healthy skin, rather than just treat blemished or irritated skin, scalp care care is equally important to preventing hair damage, just like Jupiter’s Balancing Shampoo also can help prevent breakage (proven to reduce breakage by 30%!).

 There are a few ways to help potentially prevent damage and maintain strong, healthy hair.